 Alice Neel: People Come First

-On view at The Metropolitan Museum of Art from March 22–August 1, 2021, Alice Neel: People Come First will be the first museum retrospective in New York of American artist Alice Neel (1900–1984) in twenty years.
-This ambitious survey will position Neel as one of the century’s most radical painters, a champion of social justice whose longstanding commitment to humanist principles inspired her life as well as her art, as demonstrated in the approximately one hundred paintings, drawings, and watercolors that will appear in The Met’s survey.
+On view at The Metropolitan Museum of Art from March 22–August 1, 2021, Alice Neel: People Come First is the first museum retrospective in New York of American artist Alice Neel (1900–1984) in twenty years.
+This ambitious survey positions Neel as one of the century’s most radical painters, a champion of social justice whose longstanding commitment to humanist principles inspired her life as well as her art, as demonstrated in the approximately one hundred paintings, drawings, and watercolors that appear in The Met’s survey.

 Newly published in paperback this year with a new introduction by the author, Phoebe Hoban’s definitive biography of Alice Neel tells the unforgettable story of an artist whose life spanned the twentieth century, from women’s suffrage through the Depression, McCarthyism, the civil rights movement, the sexual revolution, and second-wave feminism.
 Throughout her life and work, Neel constantly challenged convention, ultimately gaining an enduring place in the canon.

 Cover image: Alice Neel, Geoffrey Hendricks and Brian, 1978 (detail)